 A master of relatable, high-energy observational comedy who became Britain's biggest stand-up draw by finding the hilarious in the mundane.

-Michael McIntyre’s comedy is a turbocharged tour of everyday life.
-With his bounding physicality and a face perpetually wired for astonishment, he transforms the minor frustrations of flat-pack furniture, school runs, and dad-dancing into universal, roaringly funny set pieces.
-His rise was not overnight; he honed his craft for years on the UK circuit before a 2006 Edinburgh Festival run catapulted him into the mainstream.
-By the 2010s, his arena-filling tours made him one of the world's top-grossing comedians, a status cemented by his wildly popular television shows like 'Michael McIntyre's Big Show,' where his 'Send to All' segment became a national obsession.
-McIntyre’s genius lies in his ability to be both an everyman and a superstar, pointing at the absurdity of ordinary existence with infectious, uncynical joy.
+Michael McIntyre transforms the minor frustrations of flat-pack furniture, school runs, and dad-dancing into universal comedy with bounding physicality and a face perpetually wired for astonishment.
+He honed his craft on the UK circuit for years before a 2006 Edinburgh Festival run propelled him into the mainstream.
+By the 2010s, his arena-filling tours made him one of the world's top-grossing comedians.
+His television show 'Michael McIntyre's Big Show' featured the 'Send to All' segment that became a national obsession.
+McIntyre points at the absurdity of ordinary existence with infectious, uncynical joy.

 1965–1980